bengardner/working_villages/pathfinder.md

   * Actually calculate a path between wayzone center nodes
   * Record and update an average traversal cost from wayzone to wayzone, excluding the first and last in the wzpath list

+### Wayzone Navigation Idea

+Leaving or entering a building.

+If the start wayzone has one exit, then follow that exit until it has mulitple exits.
+The first step into the wayzone that has multiple exits creates a waypoint.

+With the waypoint, the path is broken into two sections: START -> Waypoint -> TARGET

+Do the same for the target wayzone if it has one exit.

+Using something like Bresenham's line algo, walk straight toward to target.
+Add wayzones to the active list as they are encountered.

+If a wayzone is a "dead end", meaning it has no exit that hasn't been visited, then pick a different wayzone and try again.

 ---